Last updated: 21st November 2020

 Jingshan Park

-Plastic flowers on streets of Beijing
+Plastic flowers on the streets of Beijing

 View of The Forbidden City from the top of Jingshan Park